The Best 10-day Itinerary in Iceland

 Day 6 - Dettifoss, Myvatn & Akureyri

-Those who book admission to the Vok Baths, however, will get a lovely dip in these waters first.
-This spa sits on water level with a stunning lake.
+You'll depart the Eastfjords bright and early to visit North Iceland.
+However, those who book admission to the Vok Baths will get a lovely dip in these waters first.
+This spa sits on the same level as a stunning lake, so it's a beautiful spot for relaxing.

-The next major site is the spectacular Lake Myvatn, which many consider the region's highlight.
+The following major site is the spectacular Lake Myvatn area, which many consider the region's highlight.

-The final attraction you will come to before Akureyri, where you will retire, is the waterfall of Godafoss.
+The final attraction you will come to is the Godafoss waterfall.
 In 1000 AD, the law speaker symbolically abandoned Iceland's ties to the Old Gods by throwing his idols into the churning waters.

-Once you reach the Capital of the North, be sure to check out the lovely views from its harbor, its stunning examples of Icelandic architecture, and maybe even one of its local restaurants before retiring.
+Once you reach the Capital of the North, Akureyri, check out the lovely views from its harbor, stunning examples of Icelandic architecture, and maybe even one of its local restaurants before heading to your North Iceland accommodation.

 Read more